Letowski/wg2vless/readme.md

-# WANRNING: routes are outdated. use your own instaed
+# WANRNING: routes are outdated. use your own instead
 # 2 steps nextgen vpn

 ## Requirements